-The Board has adopted rules of procedure for the board of directors and its three committees and revises these yearly.
+The Board has adopted rules of procedure for the Board and its three committees and revises these yearly.
 The Board's rules of procedure contain i.a. regulations pertaining to impartiality in accordance with applicable law and the Code of Practice.
-The rules of procedure are available at www.gjensidige.com.
+The Board's rules of procedure are available at www.gjensidige.com.